digisowmay/bbmemory/users/1834d3a0-6cdd-46e5-9363-c8ebf6a0598c/memory.md

 ## Platform Usage & Queries
 ### Durable (regular platform activities)
+- uses daily scheduled reminders for motivation, caregiving, healthy habits, and planning; 6× (promoted from emerging) [refs: reminder schedule setup chatId:`fa6a8a6ecd364e`]
+- plans to use platform for daily conversational check-ins; 6× (promoted from emerging) [refs: commitment to daily chat chatId:`fa6a8a6ecd364e`]

 ### Emerging (new query patterns)
-- uses daily scheduled reminders for motivation, caregiving, healthy habits, and planning; 6× (last: 2025-09-05) [refs: reminder schedule setup chatId:`fa6a8a6ecd364e`]
-- plans to use platform for daily conversational check-ins; 6× (last: 2025-09-05) [refs: commitment to daily chat chatId:`fa6a8a6ecd364e`]
+- concerned about privacy and security of shared images; 1× (first: 2025-09-05) [ref: privacy concern discussion chatId:`0a3b39f906394f`]